 Nehemiah 12 & 13

 Well, here we are finishing up the book of Nehemiah.
-Do you realize we have finished well over half of the Old Testament, 16 books in total and a good portion of Psalms and Proverbs?
+Do you realize we have finished well over half of the Old Testament, 16 books in total and a good part of Psalms and Proverbs?
 We’ve finished the four gospels and the book of Acts, the historical books of the New Testament.

 Now we are starting the Epistles of Paul in the New Testament, beginning with the book of Romans and tomorrow we’ll start the book of Esther in the Old Testament.
 It’s exciting to see the progress we’re making.